trueos/trueos-docs/trueos-handbook/postinstall.rst

 To share the computer with other users, create additional login and *PersonaCrypt* accounts using the |sysadm|
 `User Manager <https://sysadm.us/handbook/client/sysadmclient.html#user-manager>`_.
-After creating at least one user, click :guilabel:`Next` to continue to the next screen.
+After creating at least one user, click :guilabel:`Next` to continue.

 .. index:: configure audio output
 .. _Configure Audio Output: